system-transparency/stfe/doc/api.md

 ```

 Input:
-- "leaf_hash": leaf identifying which `tree_leaf` the log should prove
+- `leaf_hash`: leaf identifying which `tree_leaf` the log should prove
   inclusion of, hex-encoded.
-- "tree_size": tree size of the tree head that the proof should be
+- `tree_size`: tree size of the tree head that the proof should be
   based on, as an ASCII-encoded decimal number.

 Output on success:
-- "tree_size": tree size that the proof is based on, as an
+- `tree_size`: tree size that the proof is based on, as an
   ASCII-encoded decimal number.
-- "leaf_index": zero-based index of the leaf that the proof is based
+- `leaf_index`: zero-based index of the leaf that the proof is based
   on, as an ASCII-encoded decimal number.
-- "inclusion_path": node hash, hex-encoded.
+- `inclusion_path`: node hash, hex-encoded.

 The leaf hash is computed using the RFC 6962 hashing strategy.
 In
 other words, `SHA256(0x00 | tree_leaf)`.